Read This First

 Prompt 2: Explain how “confidence intervals” work.

-The section works by contrast: Definition and Interpretation as a defining term, Calculating Confidence Intervals as a load-bearing piece, and Interpreting Confidence Intervals as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Definition and Interpretation as a defining term, Calculating Confidence Intervals as a load-bearing piece, and Interpreting Confidence Intervals as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Definition and Interpretation distinct from Calculating Confidence Intervals.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Definition and Interpretation distinct from Calculating Confidence Intervals.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 CIs are widely used in research to assess the reliability of an estimate.
 They are particularly useful in health sciences for estimating effect sizes, differences between groups, and association measures.